KatherineMichel/portfolio/doc/2024-recap.md

 After years of collecting conference snapshots, I got organized and created a page of my [Favorite Conference Snapshots](https://katherinemichel.github.io/portfolio/favorite-conference-snapshots.html) and the stories behind them, as well as a page of [Speaker, Board, and Organizer Photos](https://katherinemichel.github.io/portfolio/speaker-board-and-organizer-photos.html).

-### Death in the Family
+### Family Tragedy

+My [Aunt Judy died](https://www.livingstonfh.com/obituary/judith-k-markel) of pancreatic cancer on April 15, 2022.
+On March 29 of this year, my Uncle Edward passed away too.
+He had been suffering from probable Lyme-disease induced dementia and took a fall.

 Uncle Edward and Aunt Judy were truly larger than life.
 It was hard to believe that they'd ever be gone.

-[Aunt Judy died](https://www.livingstonfh.com/obituary/judith-k-markel) of pancreatic cancer on April 15, 2022.
-My uncle's life was not so easy after that.
+My uncle's life was not so easy after Aunt Judy died.
 He missed his Judy.

-Sadly, on March 29 of this year, he passed away.
 He died peacefully, and I am comforted by the fact that he had a smile on his face.

 You can learn more about him in his [obituary](https://www.livingstonfh.com/obituary/edward-a-markel) or the replay of his funeral.
 He was one-of-a-kind.